B. S. Raju

 Lieutenant General Baggavalli Somashekar Raju, PVSM, UYSM, AVSM, YSM (born 19 October 1963) is a retired general officer of the Indian Army.
 He last served as the General Officer Commanding-in-Chief South Western Command.
 He earlier served as the 44th Vice Chief of the Army Staff and as the Director General Military Operations (DGMO).

 He had been the 49th Commander of the XV Corps (Chinar Corps) from 1 March 2020 to 17 March 2021, assuming the post from Lieutenant General KJS Dhillon.
 Before taking over the charge of the Chinar Corps, he served as the Director General of Staff Duties.
 He is also the Colonel of the Jat Regiment since 1 February 2021 after taking over from Lieutenant General S K Saini, the Vice Chief of the Army Staff.

-He was appointed as the Vice Chief of the Army Staff on 29 April, 2022.
+He was appointed as the Vice Chief of the Army Staff on 29 April 2022.
 He took charge on 1 May 2022 succeeding General Manoj Pande (then Lt General) on his elevation.

 Early life and education

-Raju was born in Davanagere district, in a Lingayat family which traces its origin to Baggavalli village near Ajjampura in Chikmagalur district.
+Raju was born in Chikkamagalore district, in a Lingayat family which traces its origin to Baggavalli village near Ajjampura in Chikmagalur district.
 Raju is an alumnus of Sainik School, Bijapur, and the National Defence Academy, Pune.

 He is a graduate of Defence Services Staff College, Wellington and the Royal College of Defence Studies, United Kingdom.
 He also attended the Naval Postgraduate School in Monterey, California where he completed his Masters program in Counter Terrorism.

 He is married to Shakunthala Raju, also from Karnataka, and the couple have a son and daughter.